What is Dual Credit?

 Ordering Books

-Dual credit and early entry students are responsible for covering the cost of their own textbooks.
-Please visit the LRSC Bookstore website to order textbooks online.
+Dual credit and early entry students must cover their own textbook costs.
+Visit the LRSC Bookstore website to order online.

 Computer/Technical Assistance